themill/wiz/doc/definition.rst

 The optional ``conditions`` keyword can be used to reference a list of package definitions which should be in the resolution graph for the package to be included.
-It not all conditions are fulfilled, the package will be ignored.
+If not all conditions are fulfilled, the package will be ignored.

 The same version specifiers defined in :term:`PEP 440` can be used: